puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 <div class = "lvm-task-number"><p>Task 10:</p></div>

-Because we will be using the orchestration to manage these nodes, we'll remove the application-related classes from the nodes' roles.
+Because we will be using the orchestrator to manage these nodes, we'll remove the application-related classes from the nodes' roles.
 As long as there are no dependency relationships with any of your base profiles, you can leave these in your roles so that they will continue to be managed on the normal Puppet